4 Make Your Data Interoperable

 Why?

-Using CMECS enables data discovery, data use and re-use, and broader analytical applications of data federally-funded data assets.
+- Using CMECS enables data discovery, data use and re-use, and broader analytical applications of data federally-funded data assets.

 Top Resources

-4.3.2 U.S. National Vegetation Classification (NVCS) [emoji]
+4.3.2 U.S. National Vegetation Classification (NVCS) 🌻

 What is it?

 The U.S National Vegetation Classification (USNVC) is the comprehensive, standardized, and hierarchical classification system for all vegetation types in the United States.
-Because several agencies, each with its own sampling protocols, are tasked with mapping and describing vegetation in the United States, the resultant inventories are not automatically interoperable, making vegetation resource monitoring across jurisdictional boundaries challenging.
+Because several agencies, each with its own sampling protocols, are tasked with mapping and describing vegetation in the United States, the resultant inventories are not automatically interoperable, making vegetation resource monitoring across jurisdictional boundaries and scales challenging.
 The USNVC, a collaboration between the Ecological Society of America (ESA), NatureServe, and various federal agencies, was created to address this need.
 It provides a common language that allows for communication and cooperation on vegetation management issues across jurisdictional boundaries for the effective management and conservation of plant communities.

 Vegetation modeling and mapping are relevant to many conservation efforts, including land inventories, wildlife habitat inventories, enhancing natural resource conservation efforts, fire management, invasive species management, and setting national vegetation policies (e.g. biofuels, carbon markets, and ecosystem services).